Isaac Hogarth

 Isaac acts predominantly on behalf of claimants in his clinical negligence practice.

-Whilst Isaac’s clinical negligence experience is very broad, he is particularly interested in cases involving sepsis or spinal cord injury.
+Whilst Isaac’s clinical negligence experience is very broad, he is particularly interested in cases involving sepsis, spinal cord injury and serious brain injury.

 Isaac’s clinical negligence work includes drafting pleadings, drafting agendas for expert meetings, advising on paper and in conference, and providing representation at JSMs, mediations and at court.